NancyBeaula/NancyBeaula/README.md

 My name is Nancy and I am experienced in Quality Assurance and Business Analysis!

 -🌱 I’m currently looking for oppturnities
--🤔 I’m looking for help with building a portfolio and landing a job
+-🤔 and for help with building a portfolio and landing a job

 -📫 How to reach me:
 Mobile: +12267924466